-Because the output of our general model assumptions is free cash flow to the firm--representing cash available to provide a return to both equity and credit investors--we must discount future cash flows using the weighted average cost of capital (WACC), which is a weighted average of the costs of equity, debt, and preferred stock.
-In most cases, we determine the weights using the book value of debt and preferred stock, and the fair value of equity (using an iterative process).
+Because the output of our general model assumptions is free cash flow to the firm-representing cash available to provide a return to both equity and credit investors-we must discount future cash flows using the WACC, which is a weighted average of the costs of equity, debt, and preferred stock.
+In most cases, we determine the weights using the book value of debt and preferred stock and the fair value of equity (using an iterative process).
 These weights may be adjusted if the company's current capital structure differs from its long-run target capital structure.
 The cost of debt and preferred stock should be based on observed market rates of return.
 Because we use a book rather than market value of debt, it may be appropriate to base the cost of debt on a mix of the incremental and historical cost of debt.

-The cost of equity (COE) presents the greatest challenge in calculating the WACC because it is unobservable.
-The most common methodology for estimating the COE is the Capital Asset Pricing Model (CAPM).
+The cost of equity presents the greatest challenge in calculating the WACC because it is unobservable.
+The most common methodology for estimating the COE is the capital asset pricing model.
 However, we find that the CAPM raises more questions than it answers, by replacing one unobservable input with three (the risk-free rate, the equity risk premium, and beta).
 While interest rates on U.S. Treasury bonds can serve as a reasonable proxy for the risk-free rate, there is significant disagreement about appropriate values for the equity risk premium and beta.
 For this reason, we have chosen a greatly simplified COE methodology that captures the essence of the CAPM while avoiding precise estimates of inherently unknowable quantities.

-The central insight of the Capital Asset Pricing Model is that investors will only be rewarded, on average, for taking on systematic or non-diversifiable risk.
+The central insight of the APM is that investors will only be rewarded, on average, for taking on systematic or nondiversifiable risk.
 We sort the companies in our coverage universe into four buckets based on their level of systematic risk.
-Exhibit 10 shows how the buckets correspond to cost of equity values.
+Exhibit 12 shows how the buckets correspond to cost of equity values.

-Exhibit 10 Correspondence of Risk to Cost of Equity
+Exhibit 12 Correspondence of Risk to Cost of Equity